iAmMe27/WoD/README.md

 # Mod Setup

 When starting a new game, create your character and once done, *DO NOTHING ELSE* and allow the mods to initialise.
 Once the notifications stop appearing in the top left of your screen, proceed to open the door to the bathroom and make your choice as to how you'd like to start the game.

+**DO NOT TRY TO ACTIVATE THE "CLOTHES" OPTION IN LOOKSMENU - IT WILL CRASH YOUR GAME TO DESKTOP AND YOU WILL LOSE YOUR CURRENT CHARACTER CREATION!**

 * When MCG gives you a pop-up at the start of character creation, select `I will activate the mod later.`